m-kaminski/pitch_processor/README.md

 # PITCH

-Program takes stream of messages in PITCH format on standard input and summarizes most frequently executed stocks on standard output.
+Program takes stream of messages in Cboe PITCH format (TCP depth of book for Cboe exchanges) on standard input and summarizes most frequently executed stocks on standard output.

 # BUILD